27 Skirt Styles that Flatter Every Body Type

 Micro-Mini Skirt

 The micro-mini is shorter than a typical mini skirt, often ending just below the hip.
-It's daring, edgy and makes a bold fashion statement.
+Makes a daring fashion statement and isn't for the shy.
 This style suits petite and lean body types best.
 Style it with boots, oversized tops or layers.
 It's more of a party or streetwear piece than everyday wear.

 Mini Skirt

 Mini skirts are short and usually end mid-thigh.
 They have a bold, youthful style.
-They suit slim or petite frames but can be styled by anyone.
+Suits slim or petite frames best, though anyone can wear them with confidence and the right styling.
 Try them with tights or long coats in cooler months.
 They are great for parties and nights out.

 Panelled Skirt

 Panelled skirts are made from several fabric pieces joined together.
 The panels add shape and a bit of volume.
-They suit all body types.
-Choose colourful or contrast panels for a bold style.
+Suits all body types.
+Choose contrast-coloured panels for visual interest or tone-on-tone for subtle dimension.
 Great for daily wear or semi-formal events.

 Pencil Skirt

 This skirt is straight and slim-fitting.
 It hugs the body from waist to knee.
 Many pencil skirts have a slit at the back for easy movement.
-It looks best on hourglass and rectangular body shapes.
+Looks best on hourglass figures (emphasises curves) and rectangular shapes (creates curves through structure).
 Pair it with a shirt or blouse for a smart look.
 It's great for work and formal events.

 Peplum Skirt

 This skirt has a frill or flare at the waistline.
 It adds shape and volume to the hips.
-It's good for straight or slim body types.
-Wear it with a fitted top for a smart look.
+Creates curves on straight or slim frames.
+Balance the hip volume with a fitted top for a polished silhouette.
 Great for office parties or stylish events.

 Pleated Skirt